Ground Floor Studio workbench with modular synthesizer, Car Wash and Lost Lake paintings, South Lake Union skyline through the glass

 The machine arrives.

-A CNC vertical mill — eight thousand pounds of precision — delivered curbside on a South Lake Union sidewalk and forklifted through the front door, in full view of the street.
-The largest single object the studio would ever install, and a landmark moment in turning the empty shell into a real working facility.
+A Haas TM1P toolroom mill — roughly 5,500 lbs of cast iron — dropped off curbside on a South Lake Union sidewalk and forklifted in through the front door, in front of whoever happened to be walking past.
+The single biggest thing the studio would ever take delivery of.

-CNC mill being installed inside studio with forklift
+Haas TM1P CNC mill being installed inside the studio with a forklift

 A complete studio.

-Completed Ground Floor Studio with CNC mill installed and workbenches in place
+Completed Ground Floor Studio with the Haas TM1P CNC mill installed and oak workbenches in place

 04